 - Pixel for pixel clone of your website from any other platform

-In our opinion the HubSpot CMS Hub is a lot like Bootstrap.
-HubSpot is putting many themes, some of which are free and some are paid in the market, but a person who has knowledge of the website can put their content in it and can use it.
+In our opinion, the HubSpot CMS Hub is a lot like Bootstrap.
+HubSpot is putting many themes, some of which are free and some are paid in the market, but a person who knows the website can put their content in it and use it.
 Similarly, HS also has many themes, but if we talk about the drag and drop builder, then marketers should have knowledge about templates, custom modules, global modules, and coded files.
 There could be big problems if marketers don't know enough about the role of global modules.

 Where do Developers Fit In With The New HubSpot CMS Hub?